Two councillors involved in the decision to close Sulivan school have some serious questions to answer about personal interests.

 “There is also a pot of capital funding available to private, voluntary and independent day nurseries which is separate from the maintained schools’ pot (which includes nursery schools and nursery classes in primary schools) and they do not overlap.
 I can confirm that ALC has not applied for, nor received any capital funding.
 Also, ALC does not currently participate in the 2 year olds funding programmes.

 “Your suggestion that I have ‘some serious questions to answer about personal interests’ in the collective decision to merge Sulivan and New Kings schools is quite outrageous.
 This is the second attempt to imply there have somehow been wrongdoings of cabinet members with respect to this decision.
 As far as Cllr Cooney is concerned it is not my place to respond on her behalf save to say that I would like to point out that Cllr Cooney also has explained her position and there is no wrongdoing there either.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.